cbur24/TC_Alby/README.md

  _plot_wrfout_movingNests.ipynb_ :  Jupyter Notebook that takes as an input a nested domain (ie wrfout_d02, wrfout_d03 etc) file and produces plots demonstrating the evolution of the                           simulated cyclone.

-_plot_wrfout_movingNests.py_ :  This is a python file that performs the same operations as the jupyter notebook of the same name, only it can be run from the command line where it will prompt you for the user inputs.
-This is offered as an alternative to the notebook for instances in which the wrfout files are too large to be processed by a desktop computer; the .py file can be run on a HPC platform.
-Check out the _run_plot_wrfout.py.sh_ file in namelists_etc for intsructions on running this file
+_plot_wrfout_movingNests.py_ :  This is a python file that performs the same operations as the jupyter notebook of the same name, only it can be run from the command line on raijin.
+This is offered as an alternative to the notebook when wrfout files are too large to be processed by a desktop computer.
+Check out the _run_plot_wrfout.py.sh_ file in namelists_etc for instructions on running this file.

 _track_comparisons.ipynb_ : Jupyter Notebook that compares IBTrACS cyclone paths against the simulated cyclone path.
 An alternative to using                           the CreateTracks.ncl script